eldskald/creative-block/README.md

 If you can't compile either `raylib` or the game, pay attention to the error messages, might be some of these binaries that can't be found.
 Oh, and don't forget to setup your `.env` file with the path of your installation.

-After successfully compiling with `make build-web`, you can run the following python line on `build/web`:
+After successfully compiling with `make web`, you can run the following python line on `build/web`:

 ```console
 python -m http.server 3000